Internal States of Hadrons in Relativistic Reference Frames: Introduction

+We would like to attract attention to that, when changing from the center-of-mass frame to another inertial one, this “correct” dependence appeared not due to a transformation of the coordinates and the time, as this occurs for an ordinary plane wave, but exclusively due to the form transformation of dependence \eqref{eq:poznachenna_u1} on the same variables, as was discussed above after formula \eqref{eq:Fokstan}.
+Changing from the center-of-mass frame to various other inertial reference frames, dependence \eqref{eq:Psi_prime_framDepen} will be obtained in each of them, and, as was discussed above, $\mathbf{r}_{1}$ and $\mathbf{r}_{2}$ will be the coordinates of particles that are measured simultaneously in the corresponding reference frame.
+Hence, we obtain the same dependence of the state on the variables in different inertial reference frames, as the relativity principle demands.

-Thus, the simplification discussed above and achieved throughout the Eq.\ref{eq:peretvorenna1}-\ref{eq:peretvorenna3} means that we don't need to describe the transformation of the whole probability amplitude in the energy eigenstate during the transition from the center-of-mass (quark and antiquark) system to another reference system, but we can limit that calculation only to the transformation of the coordinate part of this probability amplitude.
+Thus, the discussed simplification, which is reached by applying Eqs.(\ref{eq:peretvorenna1})--(\ref{eq:peretvorenna3}), consists in that we have no need to describe the transformation of the whole probability amplitude for the energy eigenstate, when changing from the quark-antiquark center-of-mass reference frame to another one.
+We may confine ourselves to the transformation of only the coordinate part of this probability amplitude.
+Hence, the further consideration concerns two issues: (i) How can a non-relativistic approximation for the generator $\hat{M}_{03}$ be constructed? and (ii) How can the operator $\exp \left( i{{{\hat{M}}}_{03}}Y \right)$ be applied to the coordinate part of hadron's internal state in hadron's rest frame?